lemmatheultimate/weblog/posts/finite-isomorphic-types.md

 ## Adieu

-I hope to have at least wet your appetite to the fun that can be had with constructively definable isomorphisms between types.
+I hope to have at least whet your appetite to the fun that can be had with constructively definable isomorphisms between types.
 Even though we have only dealt with a finite universe, when `Σ`, `Π`, and something like `FinW` are added I think it becomes a fairly interesting universe to play in.
 The denotational semantics as a family of types indexed by the naturals also seems like a simple and modular way to discover, and _simply_ prove things about, finite isomorphic types.
 I think that this implicit style relying on canonicity is more elegant than the explicit approach of a separate proof object (and at the very least a more pragmatic way to get simpler proofs).

 ----------------------------------------------------------------------